Thursday, October 08, 2009

 “But bike riders pay nothing, even though the cost of urban bicycle infrastructure, operating risks and potential liabilities are mounting.
 Bikers are getting a free ride that all non-bikers are paying for.”

-I find it extremely sad that a journalist working for a national newspaper with 200,000+ daily circulation would make such a claim.
-At best it’s sheer ignorance; at worst it’s a contrived lie - both leaving Terence Corcoran absent of any sort of journalistic conduct.
+It is sad that a journalist working for a national newspaper with 200,000+ daily circulation would make such a claim.
+At best it’s sheer ignorance; at worst it’s a contrived lie – both leaving Terence Corcoran absent of any sort of journalistic conduct.

 The truth is, cyclists pay more than their fair share for roads.
 In fact, in many cases cyclists are actually subsidizing the cost of roads for drivers.
 Imagine that Terence, cyclists are subsidizing the cost of the roads for you – not to mention cyclists take up less space, reduce gridlock and don’t pollute.